patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 An actionable card can perform an action or navigate to a link by clicking anywhere within the card.
 You can also pass in the `isExternalLink` property to `selectableActions` if you want an actionable card's link to open in a new tab or window.

-You can pass the `isClicked` property to `<Card>` to convey that a card is the currently clicked one, such as when clicking a card would open a primary detail view.
+You can pass the `isClicked` property to `<Card>` to convey that a card is the currently clicked one, such as when clicking a card would open a [primary-detail view](/patterns/primary-detail).
 This must not be used simply for "selection" of a card, and you should instead use our [selectable card](#selectable) or [single selectable card](#single-selectable).

 When a card is meant to be actionable only, you must avoid rendering any other interactive content within the `<Card>`, similar to selectable cards.